ziuziakowska/linux/Documentation/core-api/user_ptr.rst

 These two categories of pointers are not interchangeable and, in particular, the kernel should never directly dereference a user pointer.

-The introduction of the pure-capability kernel-user ABI (PCuABI) has made this distinction even more important, as in that configuration user pointers are of a different type altogether and cannot be represented by kernel pointers or most integer types.
+The introduction of the `pure-capability kernel-user ABI`_ (PCuABI) has made this distinction even more important, as in that configuration user pointers are of a different type altogether and cannot be represented by kernel pointers or most integer types.

 This document outlines the available API to represent and manipulate user pointers in a way that is safe in any kernel-user ABI.

+.. _pure-capability kernel-user ABI: Documentation/cheri/pcuabi.rst

 Representing user pointers
 ==========================